MAGICGrants/MagicGrants.org/funds/index.md

 ## Proposed / Pending MAGIC Funds

+None at this time.
+Please [contact us](mailto:info@magicgrants.org) to propose a new fund!

 ## About MAGIC Funds

 MAGIC Grants created the MAGIC Funds initiative to allow communities to fund various qualifying projects with ease.